firebadnofire/secure-dns-proxy/README.md

 The service unit requests `CAP_NET_BIND_SERVICE` and `CAP_NET_ADMIN`, allows unlimited memlock, and ships a sysctl drop-in that raises `net.core.rmem_max`/`net.core.rmem_default` to 8 MiB to satisfy QUIC receive buffer sizing guidance.
 If you prefer different values, adjust `/etc/sysctl.d/80-secure-dns-proxy.conf` and reload via `sudo sysctl --system`.

+On each restart the systemd unit clears `/run/secure-dns-proxy` to flush any cached runtime state before the process starts.

 To remove the installation (binary, configs, unit, sysctl drop-in, and service account), use either target:

 ```sh